-Elective Course offered by the department to students of other departments

-SEMESTER - II Environmental Chemistry
+Elective Course offered by the department to students of other departments SEMESTER - II Environmental Chemistry

-Unit-I: General aspects of environment
+UNIT-I: General aspects of environment

 Environmental segments: Atmosphere, Hydrosphere, Lithosphere and Biosphere.
 Vertical structure of the atmosphere.
-Green house effect: global temperature and acid rain.
-Ozone depletion: ozone layer formation, reactions, role and ozone depletion processes.
-Consequences of ozone depletion.
+Green house effect and acid rain.
+Ozone depletion and its consequences.
+Technologies to alleviate Global warming.

-Unit-II: Environmental pollution and toxicology
+UNIT-II: Environmental pollution and toxicology